On generically non-reduced components of Hilbert schemes of smooth curves: Generically non-reduced components of the Hilbert scheme of smooth curves

-\begin{para} In this section we give criterion in terms of the vanishing of certain cohomology groups under which there exists irreducible, \emph{generically non-reduced} components of the Hilbert scheme of curves in $\p3$ parametrizing \emph{smooth} curves contained in a smooth degree $d$ surface but not in a surface of lower degree.
-We later use these criteria to produce several examples. \end{para}
+\begin{para} In this section we generalize the classical example of Mumford, to produce for any $d \ge 5$, new examples of \emph{generically non-reduced components} of the Hilbert schemes of smooth curves in $\p3$ contained in smooth degree $d$ surfaces of Picard number at least $3$ and not contained in any surface of smaller degree (see Theorem \ref{phe3}).
+We use techniques developed in the previous sections.

+For an integer $d \ge 5$, we first give criterion under which a general element of the Hilbert scheme of curves is contained in a smooth degree $d$ surface (see Proposition \ref{mumsur21}).
+Then, we observe, if additionally the Hodge locus corresponding to a general element of this component is generically non-reduced, then so is the component of the Hilbert scheme (see Theorem \ref{mumsur01}).
+We combine these results with Theorem \ref{a73} to produce new explicit examples of non-reduced components of Hilbert schemes of smooth curves (see proof of Theorem \ref{phe3}). \end{para}